bearclawpower/api-documentation-jekyll/_docs/services/vehiclemodels.md

 [var_Vehicleyears]: /docs/services/vehicleyears

 Vehiclemodels (or **vehicle model** or **model of vehicle**, and typically abbreviated to just "model") is a particular brand of vehicle sold under a marque by a manufacturer, usually within a range of models, usually of different sizes or capabilities.
-A few common examples are: Bonneville 865, CRF250R, FXD Dyna Super Glide, GSX-R600, RZR 800, ZR 6000 LXR, and so on.
+A few common examples are: `Bonneville 865`, `CRF250R`, `FXD Dyna Super Glide`, `GSX-R600`, `RZR 800`, `ZR 6000 LXR`, and so on.

 The Vehiclemodel endpoint allows you to retrieve a *collection* of all our Vehiclemodels, or the data surrounding a specific Vehiclemodel via the *entity* endpoint.